yang-er/efcore-ext/README.md

 Some features like shadow properties update, value conversion hasn't been tested.
 PRs about the testcases are welcome.

-Current version supports EFCore 3.1 and EFCore 5.0.
-Still trying to support EFCore 6.0.
+Current version supports EFCore 3.1, 5.0 and 6.0.

 Targeting `netstandard2.0` and used on EFCore 3.1 projects.
 Targeting `netstandard2.1` and used on EFCore 5.0 projects.